rackerlabs/docs-core-infra-user-guide/cloud-preprod/security.rst

    to save a copy of a clean, securely-configured cloud server that works well for your purpose.
-   You can use Cloud Images to maintain a consistent starting point for future servers you create.
+   You can use Cloud Images to maintain a consistent starting point for future servers that you create.

 Security-related offerings from Rackspace partners are listed in the `Rackspace Marketplace <https://marketplace.rackspace.com/home#!category/41>`__.
-You may find one or more of these that directly addresses your specific needs.
+You might find one or more of these that directly addresses your specific security needs.